boyer-nicolas/ombrage-bun-api/docs/integration-guides/better-auth.md

 ### How It Works

 The external specs feature supports both JSON and HTML responses from OpenAPI endpoints.
-When Better Auth serves its OpenAPI spec as an HTML page with embedded JSON (which is the default), Ombrage automatically extracts the JSON specification and merges it with your main API documentation.
+When Better Auth serves its OpenAPI spec as an HTML page with embedded JSON (which is the default), Koritsu automatically extracts the JSON specification and merges it with your main API documentation.

 The merge process handles: